attainer/SimpleParallel/README.md

 #Performance

 You must check processing time before you use simpleParrallel.
-This is test for processing performance.cpp
+This is processing time for performance.cpp

-This is a result in 3-core CPU.
+This is a result on 3-core CPU.

 ```
 Serial processing